FredHutch/FHBig/_posts/2018-09-07-Runing-R-In-Batch-Mode.md

 using `Rscript my_code.R` on the commend line, you need two extra steps: (1) start first line of your script with a shebang indicating the path of _Rscript_: `#!/app/easybuild/software/R/3.5.1-foss-2016b-fh1/bin/Rscript`, and (2) change the mode of the script as an executable: `chmod +x my_code.R`.
 With these two steps, you can do `sbatch my_code.R`.

 ## R script with shebang
 Choose R version of your preference on Rhino.
 Here I am using `R/3.5.1-foss-2016b-fh1`.
-First line of your R script should start with shebang:
+First line of your R script should start with shebang indicating the path of _Rscript_:

 ```
 #!/app/easybuild/software/R/3.5.1-foss-2016b-fh1/bin/Rscript